What is a Commonplace Book?

 If a reader was inspired or intrigued by a passage in a book they might choose to write the passage out in their Commonplace Book.

 The Commonplace Book was regarded as a handy reference for good quotes or for ideas that you might wish to peruse later.
-They habit was regarded as a useful tool in your intellectual betterment.
+The habit was regarded as a useful tool for your intellectual betterment.

 I have kept notebooks filled with quotes since I was a teenager.
-And I have lost most of them, only having one hard-copy Commonplace Book now.
-So this webpage is my digital Commonplace Book and will be less hard to loose.
+And I have lost all of them apart from one; a present, a lovely thin book, of little use for note taking.
+This webpage is my digital Commonplace Book and will be less hard to lose.

 If it inspires you, let me know — email@example.com